-Aspects relating to the director's report on the consolidated financial statements
+Aspects relating to the director's report on the consolidated financial statements have performed, there are no material misstatements we have to report to you.

 In our opinion, after having performed specific procedures in relation to the director's report, this report is consistent with the consolidated financial statements for the same financial year, and it is prepared in accordance with article 3:32 of the Code of companies and associations.